PIC4SeR/Social-Nav-Metrics-Matching/README.md

 This notebook shows the results presented in the "Statistical analysis for metrics correlation" section.
 The Spearman and Kendall coefficients are computed and the data is presented in a heatmap to show the most relevant metrics.

+## Dataset

+The data associated to the metrics are organized using the experiment name, and three bags are present for each experiment, labeled "first", "second", "third".
+Each of the 24 experiments was recorded as ROS2 bags, using the _0.db3 format.
+The dataset will be disclosed upon paper acceptance.

 <!--# Citations